jamesbcook/chatbot-plugins/README.md

 * The giphy plugin will pick and random gif based on user input and post it to chat
 * The media plugin will take a url and attempt to upload the img or gif to chat

+## Nmap

+* Contains a plugin will query the Nmap api and return the scan results

 ## Rate Limit

 * The default time between commands a user can send is 2.5 seconds